-Length: 33-35 credit hours.
+- Length: 33-35 credit hours.
 May be completed in 24 months.

-- Format: Courses offered entirely online via Blackboard.
+- Format: Eight-week courses offered entirely via online learning.
 One core course offered on campus each semester.
-Students may begin the program in the fall, spring, or summer semesters.
+Students may begin the program in August, October, January, March, May, or July.

 - Concentrations: Adult Ed | Christian School | Gifted & Talented | STEM Education | Teacher Leader